agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .action.ts

-An action does handle the logic of our Entity.
-We should name the actions after action names like `createX`, `removeY`.
+Here all actions of the Entity are listed.
-In general, an action modifies the `State`, makes rest calls through the functions provided by the [route.ts](#-routets) file , and computes some values if necessary.
+In general, an action modifies the `State`, makes rest calls (through the functions provided by the [route.ts](#-routets) file), and computes some values if necessary.
 In principle, actions always happen in response to an event.
 For example, if the add todo button got clicked.
+Therefore, they should be called after action sounding names.
+For instance `createTodo`, `removeTodo`.

-**For instance:** <br />
+**For example:** <br />
-The creation of a Todo-Item in the UI-Layer triggers the `addTodo()` action, which then mutates our State and makes rest calls.
+The creation of a Todo-Item in the UI-Layer triggers the `addTodo()` action, which then mutates our TodoItems State and makes a rest call to add the todo to our backend.

 ```ts title="todo.action.ts in 📁todo"
 import {TodoInterface} from './todo.interface';